 The eligibility criteria are used to determine whether the applicant is allowed to participate in a call for proposals and to submit a proposal for an action.
-They apply to the applicants and to the activities for which the grant is requested: (e.g. type of project or/and activities, implementation period, profile and/or the number of participants involved).
+They apply to the applicants and to the projects/activities for which the grant is requested: (e.g. profile and/or the number of participating organisations involved, type of project or/and activities, implementation period, profile and/or the number of participants involved).